-Senator Lindsey Graham warns against ‘riots in the street’ if Trump is prosecuted
+Senator Lindsey Graham warns of ‘riots in the street’ if Trump is prosecuted

 (RELATED) Graham Appeals Order To Testify In Georgia Election Probe

-South Carolina Republican senator Lindsay Graham has said that if former president Donald Trump is indicted then there will be “riots in the streets.”
+South Carolina Republican Senator Lindsay Graham has said that if former president Donald Trump is indicted then there will be “riots in the streets.”

-Speaking to Fox News host Trey Gowdy on “Sunday Night in America” Mr Graham said: “Most Republicans, including me, believes when it comes to Trump, there is no law.
+Speaking to Fox News host Trey Gowdy on Sunday, Mr Graham said: “Most Republicans, including me, believes when it comes to Trump, there is no law.
 It’s all about getting him.”

 “There is a double standard when it comes to Trump.
 What happened with Hunter Biden is that the FBI weighed in to make sure the story didn’t break before the 2020 election.